basiliscos/dot-files/articles/rotor-v0.09.md

 it should be somewhow be sure, that actor `B` is online and will not go offline when during message `M` routing.

-Before `rotor` `v0.09` that kind of warranty was only available due to child-parent relations, i.e. between supervisor and it child-actor, namely an actor was sure that a message will be delivered to supervisor, because the supervisor *owns* the actor.
+Before [rotor](https://github.com/basiliscos/cpp-rotor) `v0.09` that kind of warranty was only available due to child-parent relations, i.e. between supervisor and it child-actor, namely an actor was sure that a message will be delivered to supervisor, because the supervisor *owns* the actor and its supervisors lifetime covers actors lifetime.
 Since `v0.09` it  is possible to link actor `A` with actor `B`, to make sure, that after successful linking all messages will be delivered.

 So, the actors linking should be performed something like: